Qubit spin ice: Materials and Methods

-Since the rf-SQUID flux qubits have multiple energy levels and provide an imperfect approximation to spins in a transverse field Ising model, we follow methods set out in Ref.~\cite{King2019} to estimate the effective coupling and tunneling terms in the transverse-field Ising model (TFIM) Hamiltonians investigated.
-There are three relevant systems: \begin{enumerate} \item The QA system is made up of rf-SQUID flux qubits arranged in a Chimera topology (Fig.~\ref{fig:embeddings}), in which four-qubit chains are bound together using strong FM couplings. \item The qubits provide an approximate physical realization of a TFIM Hamiltonian in the same Chimera topology, in which each degree of freedom is an ideal two-level spin-1/2 particle. \item Finally, the Chimera TFIM is used to approximately realize the Ising square ice system on the checkerboard lattice (Fig.~\ref{fig:1}-C), using each four-qubit FM chain of Chimera spins to represent a single logical ice spin. \end{enumerate} Here we describe the extraction of effective TFIM parameters from the physical qubit parameters.
+The rf-SQUID flux qubits have multiple energy levels and provide an imperfect approximation to spins in a transverse field Ising model.
+We therefore follow methods set out in Ref.~\cite{King2019} to estimate the effective coupling and tunneling terms in the transverse-field Ising model (TFIM) Hamiltonians investigated.
+In doing so we verify that the qubits used herein provide an accurate realization of Ising spins.
+There are three relevant systems: \begin{enumerate} \item The QA system is made up of rf-SQUID flux qubits arranged in a Chimera topology (Fig.~S1), in which four-qubit chains are bound together using strong FM couplings. \item The qubits provide an approximate physical realization of a TFIM Hamiltonian in the same Chimera topology (Fig.~1D), in which each degree of freedom is an ideal two-level spin-1/2 moment. \item Finally, the Chimera TFIM is used to approximately realize the Ising square ice system on the checkerboard lattice (Fig.~1C), using each four-qubit FM chain of Chimera spins to represent a single logical ice spin. \end{enumerate} Here we describe the extraction of effective TFIM parameters from the physical qubit parameters.
+Separate from this, the effective qubit temperature of $10$mK is measured as in \cite{Johnson2011} SM p.~8.

-We follow the methods of Ref.~\cite{King2019} (SM Section 3) across a range of annealing parameters $s$---experiments described in the main body of this work were performed with $s=0.38$.
-In the Chimera system, $J_\perp$ and $J_\parallel$ are realized with different geometry (Fig.~\ref{fig:schedule}-A), similar to the situation in \cite{Harris2018} (SM Fig.~S10).
-Tuning of the $J_\perp = J_\parallel$ degeneracy point indicates that the effective difference is small (around $3\%$) so for the extraction of TFIM Hamiltonian parameters we average out the two geometries.
+We follow the methods of Ref.~\cite{King2019} (SM Section 3) across a range of annealing parameters $s$.
+The experiments described in the main body of this work were performed with $s=0.38$.
+In the Chimera system, $J_\perp$ and $J_\parallel$ are realized with different geometry (Fig.~S2A), similar to the situation in \cite{Harris2018} (SM Fig.~S10).
+Tuning of the $J_\perp = J_\parallel$ degeneracy point indicates that the effective difference is small (less than $3\%$) so for the extraction of TFIM Hamiltonian parameters we average out the two geometries.